 No, students from any college are welcome

 to apply.
 We are able to offer parking to non-UNC-CH students

 As a hospital volunteer, you will be expected

-approximately 2.5 hour-shifts on a weekly basis.
-During the summer
+approximately 2.5/3 hour-shifts on a weekly basis during the year and

 What if I don’t get the amount of hours